swistakm/graceful/docs/guide/serializers.rst

 ~~~~~~~~~~~~~~~~~~~

 In most cases field level validation is all that you need but sometimes you
-need to perfom obejct level validation that needs to access multiple fields
+need to perfom validation on whole resource representation or deserialized
+object.
+It is possible to access multiple fields that were already deserialized
-that are already deserialized and validated.
-Suggested way to do this in
-graceful is to override serializer's ``.validate()`` method and raise
-:class:`graceful.errors.ValidationError` when your validation fails.
-This
-exception will be then automatically translated to HTTP Bad Request response
-on resource-level handlers.
-Here is example:
+and pre-validated directly from serializer class.

+You can provide your own object-level serialization handler using serializer's
+``validate()`` method.
+This method accepts two arguments:

+* **object_dict** *(dict):* it is deserialized object dictionary that already
+  passed validation.
+Field sources instead of their representation names are
+  used as its keys.

+* **partial** *(bool):* it is set to ``True`` only on partial object updates
+  (e.g. on ``PATCH`` requests).
+If you plan to support partial resource
+  modification you should check this field and verify if you object has
+  all the existing keys.

+If your validation fails you should raise the
+:class:`graceful.errors.ValidationError` exception.
+Following is the example
+of resource serializer with custom object-level validation:

 .. code-block:: python

     class DrinkSerializer():
-        alcohol = StringField("main ingredient", required=True)
+        alcohol = StringField("main ingredient")
-        mixed_with = StringField("what makes it tasty", required=True)
+        mixed_with = StringField("what makes it tasty")

-        def validate(self, object_dict, partial=False):
+        def validate(self, object_dict, partial):
-            # note: always make sure to call super `validate()`
+            # note: always make sure to call super `validate_object()`
-            # so whole validation of fields works as expected
-            super().validate(object_dict, partial)
+            # to make sure that per-field validation is enabled.

+            if partial and any([
+                'alcohol' in object_dict,
+                'mixed_with' in object_dict,
+            ]):
+                raise ValidationError(
+                    "bartender refused to change ingredients"
+                )

             # here is a place for your own validation
             if (
                 object_dict['alcohol'] == 'whisky' and
                 object_dict['mixed_with'] == 'cola'
             ):
-                raise ValidationError("bartender refused!')
+                raise ValidationError(
+                    "bartender refused to mix whisky with cola!"
+                )

 Custom fields